 For events that are not during rush hour, I might consider driving.
 But, most of the games are right after work, during the worst possible time to be driving.
 Even if you’ve never taken public transportation before, consider it for the Staples Center.
 It’s way better than driving!

 Just make sure you check the train schedule if you plan to stay late.
 As of this writing, the last Expo line train leaves at 12:30AM on most nights, with service until 2:10AM on Friday night/Saturday evening.

 4. Have dinner outside Staples Center if you can

-If you have time, definitely consider eating at one of the restaurants in at LA Live.
+While the food options inside Staples Center are pretty darn good by sports stadium standards, consider eating at one of the restaurants at LA Live if you have the time.
 The options are better there than inside the arena, ranging from mid-level (Yardhouse) to high-end (Katsuya, Fleming’s).
 Note that if you are going to one of the higher-end restaurants, you should make reservations.